A0nameless0man/Pile/Notes/SoftwareRequirementAnalysis.md

 The system should provide information about all submissions to teacher.
 The system should provide information about their own submissions to student.
-The system should allow teacher to rejudge all submissions related to a problem after modification.
+The system should allow teacher to instruct a rejudge on all submissions related to a problem after modification.
-The system should allow teacher to rejudge any submissions by condition.
+The system should allow teacher to instruct a rejudge on any submissions by condition.
 The system should detect plagiarism automaticly and inform the teacher.

 ### Functional modelling